tasuki/sbs-ttc/ttc/1996-j-h-mcdonald.md

 There is no greater disaster
 than underestimating your enemy.
 Underestimating your enemy
-means loosing your greatest assets.
+means losing your greatest assets.
 When equal forces meet in battle,
 victory will go to the one
 that enters with the greatest sorrow.